dogrdon/kiosk_view_rails/README.md

 ###Kiosk Viewer in Rails

-a simple digitized book viewr on rails
+a simple digitized book viewer on rails